TahaZoabi/TahaZoabi/README.md

 # 💫 About Me:
- Hey there, I'm Taha Zoabi! 👋<br><br>I'm a 25-year-old **Software Engineering student** with a strong passion for backend development.
-I’m continuously learning and growing in the tech world, and I’m always looking for new challenges to tackle. <br><br>A Little About Me:<br>- **Languages**: Java, JavaScript, TypeScript  <br>- **Tech Stack**: I'm diving deep into **backend development**, focusing on building efficient and scalable applications.
-Whether it's working with databases, designing APIs, or optimizing server-side logic, I’m honing my skills to deliver clean, high-performance solutions.<br>- **Frontend**: I’ve explored frontend development, but I quickly realized my passion lies in backend architecture.
-While I appreciate the creativity of frontend, I thrive in solving complex problems on the server side.<br><br> Currently Learning:<br>- Advanced backend frameworks (Node js, Express js)<br>- API design & RESTful services<br>- Database management (SQL, NoSQL)<br><br>I’m always eager to connect with like-minded people, collaborate on interesting projects, or simply exchange knowledge about software development.
-If you’re looking to build something exciting or just want to chat about code, don’t hesitate to reach out!<br><br>Let’s create something amazing together! 🚀<br><br><br><br>
+Hey there, I'm Taha Zoabi! 👋<br><br>I'm a 25-year-old **Software Engineering student** with a deep curiosity for all things tech.
+From backend development to automation testing, I love exploring new technologies, solving complex problems, and continuously learning.<br><br> A Little About Me:<br>
+- **Languages**: Java, JavaScript, TypeScript, C#, Python<br>
+- **Tech Stack**: I enjoy working on a wide range of projects, from building efficient backend systems to designing robust automation tests.
+I’m passionate about delivering clean, scalable solutions that make a real impact.<br>
+- **Interests**: I have experience in both frontend and backend development, but my primary focus is on creating well-rounded software solutions.
+I’m also diving into **automation testing** to ensure that applications are reliable, performant, and bug-free.<br><br>

+### Currently Learning:
+- **C#** and **Python** for building applications and automation
+- Automation testing
+- **API design & RESTful services**
+- **Database management** (SQL, NoSQL)<br><br>

+I’m always eager to connect with others who share the same enthusiasm for tech and innovation.
+Whether you're working on a new project, looking to collaborate, or just want to chat about coding and tech, feel free to reach out!<br><br>Let’s create something amazing together! 🚀<br><br>